Bill Krueger: Professional career

-Bill saw action in only 3 games in two seasons for the Dodgers, and spent the majority of the 1987 and 1988 seasons with the Albuquerque Dukes, the Dodgers Triple A affiliate.
-Bill pitched a no-hitter for the Dukes in 1987 versus the Phoenix Firebirds and helped the Dukes win the Pacific Coast League Championship.
+Krueger saw action in only 3 games in two seasons for the Dodgers, and spent the majority of the 1987 and 1988 seasons with the Albuquerque Dukes, the Dodgers Triple A affiliate.
+Krueger pitched a no-hitter for the Dukes in 1987 versus the Phoenix Firebirds and helped the Dukes win the Pacific Coast League Championship.
 In 1988, he had his best season as a pro, going 15–5 and leading the Pacific Coast League in wins, earned run average, and shutouts.
 He also had success at the plate, hitting .285 with 2 HR's and 6 RBI's in limited at bats.
-Bill was traded again to the Pittsburgh Pirates in late 1988.
-The Pirates released him during spring training of 1989, and Bill then signed with the Milwaukee Brewers 10 days later.
+Krueger was traded again to the Pittsburgh Pirates in late 1988.
+The Pirates released him during spring training of 1989, and Krueger then signed with the Milwaukee Brewers 10 days later.
 He played in Milwaukee for only two seasons, performing well as both a starter and a reliever.
 He strung together 19 2/3 straight scoreless innings during the 1989 season.
 Krueger signed as a free agent by the Seattle Mariners after the end of the season.

 Krueger enjoyed what was arguably one of the best statistical years of his professional career in the Mariners rotation that year by reaching new personal bests in wins (11), strikeouts (91), and earned run average (3.60).
-Bill also pitched in a June 7 showdown with his former Brewers ballclub, pitching over six innings while allowing only one run and striking out 6.
-Bill also was named the American League Pitcher of the Month in July 1991.
+Krueger also pitched in a June 7 showdown with his former Brewers ballclub, pitching over six innings while allowing only one run and striking out 6.
+Krueger was named the American League Pitcher of the Month in July 1991.